Platform Bed & Boxspring Guide

 - Slats which are spaced too far apart (ie: more than 2 ½") - foam mattresses in particular will follow the gaps and sag easily into these openings.

-- Bowed slats, unless they are the genuine European beech wood variety.
+- Bowed slats, unless they are the genuine European beech wood variety, with extra slats in the middle and bushings for proper suspension.

 Any bowed slat system with a metal frame, or with metal anchors for the slats, is simply the wrong type.
 These do not work like the real variant, which is a beech wood frame with flexible rubberized anchoring systems.